This is a Furniture Buyer’s Guide to Leather Furniture.

 The Costs of Leather

 The cost of adding leather to a sofa can range from a few hundred to several thousand dollars.

-So how much does real leather cost compared to bonded leather and leather-match?
+So how much does “real leather” cost compared to faux leathers?

-For an average-size sofa, made with removable cushions, manufacturers typically spend $35 – $75 for the most popular fabrics.
-This is the manufacturer’s cost, not the retail value.
+For an average-size sofa, made with removable cushions, the manufacturer’s cost (from the mill) for faux leather fabrics is typically $35 – $75 for the entire sofa.

-To calculate what you are actually paying for the fabric, quadruple the manufacturer’s cost.
+To calculate what you are actually paying for the fabric when buying a sofa, quadruple the manufacturer’s cost.

-In comparison, the least expensive “rea” leathers for an average size solfa (with removable, reversible cushions) would cost the manufacturer at least $250.
+In comparison, the least expensive “real” leathers needed to cover an average size sofa (with removable, reversible cushions) would cost the manufacturer at least $500.